 - Grande WPCrisp Whey Protein Crisps — A crunchy and clean-flavored form of protein used in protein bars, cereals, snacks and other foods with high protein content

 - Grande Primo Dried Yogurt & Cultured Dairy — Authentic yogurt powder for use in coatings, frozen desserts, dressings, dips and more

 4. Is Whey Protein Concentrate Right For My Application?

-It’s not a matter of simply replacing artificial ingredients with natural substitutes.
-There are many formulation challenges that need to be considered.
-Our team of experienced food scientists will work with you to address these challenges and customize a formulation to meet your needs.
+It’s not a matter of simply replacing artificial or high-fat ingredients with natural substitutes, however.
+Many formulation challenges need to be considered when incorporating whey protein.
+Our team of experienced food scientists will work with you to address these challenges and help you reformulate or customize a new application to meet your needs.